LinuxProgramador/BackupX/README.md

 4. For more information about pip, you can visit:
 - https://pip.pypa.io/en/stable/installation/

-5. Enter the BackupX directory
+5. Open cmd, and enter the BackupX directory
 - cd BackupX
 - call install.bat